Magicred-1/self-improvement-bot/README.md

 - `!situps ‹value>` add situps to to your total.
 - `!score` to get the user's total score and individual scores for each exercises.
 - `!quote` to get a random quote with a GIF of Andrew Tate and more embedded into it.
+- `!leaderboard` to get the leaderboard of the server.
+- `!avatar` to get the user's avatar.
+- `!topG` to get the server's topG of the month.

 # Admin commands only.
 - `!help_admin` to get all the admin commands available.